In Locus, you define your application’s data structure inside database

 ?

-attribute.You can modify field behavior with attributes placed after the type.
+attribute.You can modify field behavior with annotations (prefixed by @

 ?

-Ensures that every record in the table has a unique value for this field.
+Ensures every record has a unique value for this field.

-Provides a default value for a field when a new record is created.
+Provides a default value when a record is created.

 // Static values